Multi-lane free flow in Malaysia

 The multi-lane free flow (MLFF) is a system that allows free-flow high-speed tolling for all highway users.
 With MLFF, current toll lanes at toll plazas can be replaced with ordinary multilane road segments.
-By using tags with readers at gantry across the highway to detect vehicle and deduct toll using the existing Electronic Toll Collection (ETC) when fully implemented.
+By using tags with readers at gantry across the highway to detect vehicles and deduct tolls using the existing Electronic Toll Collection (ETC) when fully implemented.
 Using only video and automatic license plate recognition it is also possible to have a MLFF system without using tags and readers.
 This type of solution is implemented in Stockholm for congestion charging purposes.

 Benefits

-By implementing the MLFF system, traffic congestion at toll plazas can be reduced as the system allows free flow high speed toll system.
+By implementing the MLFF system, traffic congestion at toll plazas can be reduced as the system allows free flow high speed toll systems.

-The cost to maintain and operate toll collection system is also much lower compared to current system.
+The cost to maintain and operate toll collection system is also much lower compared to the current system.
 With MLFF implementation, toll operator at lane and plaza is minimally required.
 In current system, the collected cash and data will be managed at plaza level by toll operators.
 MLFF on the other hand will use back end purse system where the deduction of toll collection and user account will be handled by Central Clearing House at TNG.
 The current toll plaza canopy will be replaced by a gantry installed with antenna for the purpose of reading the sticker tag or vehicle plate number.
 This new concept means that toll plaza is no longer required (or much smaller than current toll plaza size) which therefore reduce the construction and operation cost.
 As for the user, they only need to get the sticker tag and register to their vehicle.
 Compared to current system, the sticker user needs to get is much cheaper compared to the SmartTAG in-vehicle unit, which costs RM130 to install the In-Vehicle Unit (IU).